 1. Accept personal responsibility for your actions.
-You’re going to give account to God for all your actions on earth (Rom 14:12).
+You’re going to give account to God for all your actions on earth (Romans 14:12).
 Don’t say it’s God that’s tempting you or someone else.
 Don’t say that you don’t know it is sin or that everybody is doing it or you’ve tried your best and you couldn’t help it.
 Don’t say that nobody knows what you’re going through or your case is peculiar.
 That means you’re not accepting personal responsibility for your actions.
 God doesn’t listen to buck-passing; He holds you accountable for your actions.

 Taking in the Word of God daily will help you to develop a strong human spirit that can resist temptation like Jesus did when Satan tempted Him, quoting scriptures out of context, but Jesus resisted him correctly with “It is written” three times.

 3. Habitually obey the Word of God.
 Discipline yourself to act according to the Word of God in all situations, and you’ll make it hard for yourself to yield to Satan’s temptation to violate the Word of God.
-Make no provision for the flesh to fulfill the lusts thereof (Rom 13:14).
+Make no provision for the flesh to fulfill the lusts thereof (Romans 13:14).
 Don’t yield yourself to Satan.
 If you make yourself available to Satan in a small way, you’ll be useful to him in a big way!
 Judas had yielded himself to Satan to steal, so when Satan needed somebody to betray Jesus, he came for Judas.
-If you obey Satan’s voice, he becomes your master (Rom 6:16).
-To obey is still better than sacrifice (1 Sam 15:22b).
+If you obey Satan’s voice, he becomes your master (Romans 6:16).
+To obey is still better than sacrifice (1 Samuel 15:22b).

 4. Guard your heart with all diligence.
 Your heart is very central to all you do in life.
-That’s why Prov 4:23 says, “Above all else, guard your heart, for it affects everything you do” (NLT).
+That’s why Proverbs 4:23 says, “Above all else, guard your heart, for it affects everything you do” (NLT).
 Your heart is the source of all life.
 And Satan always wants to possess it by sowing evil seeds there.
-Your heart now becomes a fertile soil for the breeding of the seed of sin.
+Your heart now becomes fertile soil for the breeding of the seed of sin.

-Matt 15:19 gives us a list of sins which it describes as thoughts, and remarks that all of them proceed from the heart.
+Matthew 15:19 gives us a list of sins which it describes as thoughts, and remarks that all of them proceed from the heart.
 This means that before anyone commits a sin, it first exists in his heart as a thought.
 No wonder, Peter asked Ananias, “Why has Satan filled your heart to lie to the Holy Spirit and keep back part of the price of the land for yourself?”
-(Acts 5:3 NKJV) And as a man thinks in his heart, so he is (Prov 23:7).
+(Acts 5:3 NKJV) And as a man thinks in his heart, so he is (Proverbs 23:7).

 There’s no way you can be exposing your eyes and mind to pornographic materials that you’ll be able to withstand sexual temptation.
 You can’t be listening to sexually suggestive songs and be able to keep yourself holy.
-It’s impossible for you to be engaged in foolish talk, unbefitting jokes and not go deeper into sin (Eph 5:3-5).
+It’s impossible for you to be engaged in foolish talk, unbefitting jokes and not go deeper into sin (Ephesians 5:3-5).

 You have to discipline yourself just as Job made a covenant with his eyes not to look with lust upon a young woman (Job 31:1).
-David failed in this regard concerning Bathsheba (2 Sam 11).
+David failed in this regard concerning Bathsheba (2 Samuel 11).

 5. Harbor no evil or forbidden desire.
 Evil desire gives birth to temptation and temptation results in sin (James 1:14).
 Is there any evil or forbidden desire in your heart of late?
 The closest person to you may not know about it unless you tell the person.
 You may not have gone yet into the sinful act, but the seed has been sown and is germination gradually.
 If you don’t uproot it now, one day, when the atmosphere is conducive, you’ll commit the sinful act.
-Put to death every evil desire in you now (Col 3:5).
+Put to death every evil desire in you now (Colossians 3:5).

 6. Never dwell on sinful thoughts.
 No matter how much you guard your heart, sometimes, sinful thoughts will come in.
 This is different from an evil desire that has already settled down inside you, and you’re dangerously brooding over it.
 I’m talking of an early stage when it first comes like a fleeting thought.
 Don’t let it settle down; don’t meditate on it.
 Let it not find root in you.
 Get rid of it by rebuking the thought in the name of Jesus.
 And, immediately begin to focus your thought on something good, on something edifying, on the Word of God.
 Displace the sinful thought and replace it with an edifying thought.
-“Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy — meditate on these things” (Phil 4:8 NKJV).
+“Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy — meditate on these things” (Philippians 4:8 NKJV).

-The Bible says to cast down imaginations and every thought to the obedience of Christ (2 Cor 10:5).
+The Bible says to cast down imaginations and every thought to the obedience of Christ (2 Corinthians 10:5).
 That means you should subject every thought to the authority of Jesus Christ.
 Don’t keep quiet.
 Immediately cast out sinful thoughts by speaking out against them in Jesus’ name before they’re established in your heart.